© Rogerashford | Dreamstime.com

 In the modern world, of course, we face sources of anxiety and stress that are more subtle and long-term—as opposed to the stress of escaping a predator.
 You may be dealing with a critical boss or financial concerns or marital problems.
 In these cases, epinephrine—instead of helping you to escape or to fight an immediate danger—contributes to burnout, high blood pressure, and other problems associated with anxiety and stress.

-That’s where beta blockers come in.
+That’s where beta blockers for anxiety come in.
 These drugs block the effects of epinephrine; in doing so, they block symptoms of anxiety attack—the raised blood pressure, palpitations, sweating, shaking, trembling, blushing, and other symptoms that go along with feeling anxious.

 How Beta Blockers Work

-Beta blockers for anxiety are not usually the first drug that doctors prescribe when treating stress, but they’re particularly beneficial for some types.
+Beta blockers are not usually the first drug for anxiety that doctors prescribe when treating stress, but they’re particularly beneficial for some types.
 If you know that certain situations cause you intense anxiety but you need to put yourself in those situations in order to do your job or even live a normal life, beta blockers for anxiety can be extremely helpful.

 For instance, some performers may take a beta blocker before a show in order to combat stage fright.
 If you have a specific phobia to something like driving a car or stepping into an elevator, taking beta blockers before doing so can be extremely helpful.